poissonconsulting/datacheckr/README.md

 which is in my opinion less intuitive.

-For more explanation of the `datacheckr` syntax see below.

 ### A Single Function Call

 The above checks can be performed on several data frames by simply repeatedly calling `check_data()`